Kuppharish/Kuppharish.github.io/about.md

 permalink: /about/
 ---

-# An aspiring roboticist with passion for autonomus mobilty and manipulators
+# An aspiring roboticist with passion for Computer Vision and Autonomus Mobilty

 ### More Information